-I am a second-year PhD student in the Computer Science department at Cornell University, advised by Tom Ristenpart.
-I'm physically located at Cornell's NYC Tech campus.
+I am a third-year PhD student in the Computer Science department at Cornell University, advised by Tom Ristenpart.
+I'm located at the Cornell Tech campus in NYC.

 My research is in theoretical and applied cryptography.
 Currently, I am focusing on cryptography for cloud security applications.
 I'm also interested in lattice cryptography, primitives, cryptography engineering, and constructing protocols that do cool stuff.